Inferenco/openai-rust-responses-sshift/README.md

 # OpenAI Rust Responses by SShift

+> **🎨 v0.2.4 Update**: **Image-Guided Generation** - Revolutionary new feature!
+Use input images to guide image generation with the GPT Image 1 model.
+Create style transfers, combine multiple images into logos, and generate artistic interpretations.
+See the comprehensive new example!
 > **🧑‍💻 v0.2.3 Update**: Code Interpreter tool support!
 Run Python code in a secure container and get results directly from the model.
 See the new example and docs.
 > **🔥 v0.2.0 Update**: Major update to image generation!
 The SDK now supports the official built-in `image_generation` tool, replacing the previous function-based workaround.
 This is a breaking change.
 > **🎉 v0.2.1 Update**: Vision input landed!
 Supply images with `input_image_url(...)` and get descriptions from GPT-4o.